RelationalAI SDK for Go

 ]

-and LoadJSON
+and LoadJSON()

-These are not strictly necessary, since the load utilities in Rel itself can be used
+These are not strictly necessary, since the Rel load utilities can also be used for this task.

-The Go function LoadCSV()
+The LoadCSV()

-and inserts the result into the base relation named by the relation
+function loads CSV data and inserts the result into the base relation named by the relation

 argument.

-attempts to guess the schema of the data.
+attempts to infer the schema of the data.

-, LoadJson()
+The LoadJson()

-string as JSON and inserts it into the base relation named by the relation
+function loads JSON data and inserts them into the base relation named by the relation

 argument: